They say that breakfast is the most important meal of the day, and it’s said for a good reason.

 Nuts are an excellent source of healthy fats for your body and one of the good things about nuts is that it can help sustain your blood sugar levels for long periods of time.
 It can also give you a slow-energy release that helps stave off hunger pangs, reducing your chances of snacking.

 Add nuts into your breakfast, be it in your smoothie, topping on your muesli or on your toast.
 Just be careful though, as there are good nuts and nuts which are bad for you.
-To find out more about nuts, see here for more details.
+To find out more on nuts, see here for more details.

 2. COMPLEX CARBOHYDRATES

-Complex carbohydrates should be added to your daily breakfast because they help release glucose into your system, namely your bloodstream slowly but steadily.
+Complex carbohydrates should be added to your daily breakfast because they help release glucose into your system, namely your blood stream slowly but steadily.
 This provides your body with a constant supply of energy, which helps to keep you full for longer and it even helps to prevent bloating.
-Foods like whole-grain bread, rolled oats, muesli and a bowl of hot oatmeal are great examples of good complex carbohydrates for you.
+Foods like whole grain bread, rolled oats, muesli and a bowl of hot oatmeal are great examples of good complex carbohydrates for you.

 Eggs are a fantastic source of protein.
 They’re affordable, readily available and not difficult to whip up.
 Ideal for breakfast as it doesn’t take much time and it’s highly nutritious for you.
 Eggs are packed with high-quality proteins, good fats and vitamins B12, B2 and A.